dwhieb/dissertation/README.md

 ([back to top](#readme))
 ## 5. Data Annotation

-The annotations on the data are <dfn>stand-off</dfn> or <dfn>standalone</dfn> annotations—that is, annotations which live in a separate file, and contain information about the original utterances they apply to.
+The annotations on the data used in this study are <dfn>stand-off</dfn> or <dfn>standalone</dfn> annotations—that is, annotations which live in a separate file, and contain information about the original utterances they apply to.
 For this project, I stored the annotations in basic tab-separated files (`.tsv`), making it easy to add and edit annotations using spreadsheet software such as [Microsoft Excel][Excel] or [Apache OpenOffice Calc][OpenOffice], among others.
 All annotations were placed in a single large spreadsheet, with the language of each annotation / observation indicated.

 The columns included in the annotation spreadsheet are below.